itsToggle/plex_debrid/README.md

 >  Here is a nicely written article from the put.io team on how to mount put.io using rclone:
 >
 >  http://help.put.io/en/articles/3480094-plex-rclone
 >
+>You can mount your newly created remote by running the command 'rclone mount your-remote X: --dir-cache-time 10s --vfs-cache-mode full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+>
 >  *You can run rclone as a background service by adding the mounting tag '--no-console' (Windows) or '--deamon' (Linux, Mac, etc)*
 ></details>